 But more than any other factor, the style of window may be the most important for finding your perfect window treatment.
 These are our team’s recommendations for window treatments to match the unique window types found in Dallas homes.

-Sidelights are those long, thin windows that are found on the sides of the front door in Dallas homes.
+Sidelights are those long, thin windows that are found on the sides of the front door in several homes.
 Finding a great window treatment for sidelight windows is especially important for a couple of reasons.
 One, they’re a focal point of your house, as most people's eyes are naturally drawn to the front door when looking at a house.
-Two, people–from the mail carrier to guests to door-to-door salesmen–will see the sidelight windows up close, which means that a fantastic window covering all the more important to ensure you maintain your privacy.
+Two, people–from the mail carrier to guests to door-to-door salesmen–will see the sidelight windows up close, which makes a fantastic window covering all the more important to ensure you maintain your privacy.

 What we recommend for French door window treatments: Plantation shutters.
 Because they can be installed directly onto the window and are incredibly resilient, shutters are a great partner for French doors.
 Their timeless looks and energy-efficiency are also bonuses for your French door.